PROMOTING DANCE FILM ART

-Idaho Screendance Festival mission is to promote dance and film arts in Idaho.
+Idaho Screendance Festival's mission is to promote dance and film arts in Idaho and the world.
 The festival is a virtual museum where a diverse range of artistic work combines choreographic and film/video practice.
-Artists are encouraged to further the arts by creatively exploring a wide range of ideas and themes via innovative movement, dance and film making.
+Artists are encouraged to further the arts by creatively exploring a wide range of ideas and themes via innovative movement, dance, and filmmaking.

-“Screendance” is synonymous to “Dance Film” or “Video Dance.”
-Screendance is defined as artistic film shorts where movement/dance (any genre or style of dance and pedestrian movement) along with film/video practice are the main mediums of the art.
+Screendance is synonymous with “Dance Film” or “Video Dance.”
+Screendance is defined as artistic films where movement/dance (any genre or style of dance and pedestrian movement) along with film/video practice are the main mediums of the art.
 Choreography, dance performers, location, costumes, makeup, sound, lighting, plus cinematography equal Screendance.

 1- Films using any movement/dance genre or style will be considered.

 2- Film MUST BE appropriate for all ages.
-This is a community-centered event.
+This is a community-centered event to broaden audiences for dance, film, and art.
 No nudity, swearing, or violence.
 "PG" rated.
 The ISF adjudicators may ask the filmmaker to make adjustments for acceptance, and the filmmaker may choose whether to or not make the adjustments to be accepted.

 3- Film Length: